 I couldn’t really stomach anything besides popcorn and ice cream while I was pregnant.
 Which brings me to reason #2 why I’ve been eating a lot of salads: baby weight.

 It needs to go.
 ASAP.

 I coined the phrase “A salad a day keeps the love handles away.”
-Actually I have no idea–someone else could have said that already but I’m living it.
+Actually I have no idea if that phrase is original–someone else could have said that already but I’m living it.

 Except in my case, it should read, “A salad a day makes the love handles go away.
 Pretty please.
 No really, I’m begging.”